racerxdl/piuio_clone/README.md

 WARN: This is the SIMPLE branch.
 This is intented to start users who just want to put hook their DIY pads to original game machines.

-TODO: Publish the clone board schematic.
+Added Fritizing Base Schematic for Protoboard.

+TODO: NoobStuff: How to Program the ATMEGA328, how to hookup everything.

 PS: The V-USB folder (a.k.a. usbdrv) is intact and original.
 Keeping the licenses of it.
 It is not my property.